top of page

 4. During the Appointment: Keeping Things Calm and Supportive

 Stay calm and offer physical comfort, like holding your child’s hand or giving a hug.
+Hold and talk to your baby with a calm voice.
 Distraction can also be helpful, so you can talk about something fun or use a toy to keep their mind off the vaccination.
+For younger children and babies, toys, rattles, and bubbles might help!
+We will have a few things on hand to use at the clinic.

 5. After the Vaccination: Positive Reinforcement